dhellmann/pymotw-3/source/copy/index.rst

 * ``__copy__()`` is called without any arguments and should return a shallow copy of the object.

-* ``__deepcopy__()`` is called with a memo dictionary, and should return a deep copy of the object.
-Any member attributes that need to be deep-copied should be passed to ``copy.deepcopy()``, along with the memo dictionary, to control for recursion (The memo dictionary is explained in more detail later.).
+* ``__deepcopy__()`` is called with a memo dictionary and should return a deep copy of the object.
+Any member attributes that need to be deep-copied should be passed to ``copy.deepcopy()``, along with the memo dictionary, to control for recursion.
+(The memo dictionary is explained in more detail later.)

-This example illustrates how the methods are called:
+The following example illustrates how the methods are called.

 .. literalinclude:: copy_hooks.py
    :caption:
    :start-after: #end_pymotw_header

-The memo dictionary is used to keep track of the values that have been copied already, to avoid infinite recursion.
+The memo dictionary is used to keep track of the values that have been copied already, so as to avoid infinite recursion.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'copy_hooks.py'))